 The function of the electrocleaner is to prepare the part for steps to come.
 Table III provides general electrocleaning current density and time guidelines for a variety of metals.
 (The more exotic alloys being used by automotive, aircraft and space manufacturing should include input from a metallurgist.)
-Table IV presents an "ideal" preplate electrocleaning process.
+Table IV presents an “ideal” preplate electrocleaning process.

 Cleaning includes activating the part’s surface, which is usually done by using reverse-current electrocleaning (the work is made anodic).
 The terms “anodic” and “reverse” clean are often used interchangeably.

 For anodic cleaning the parts being cleaned are connected to the rectifier’s positive lead while in an alkaline electrocleaner solution.
 Low voltage (3–12 V) is the norm.
 Current densities vary from 10–15 asf, depending on the metal being cleaned and cleaning time allowed.
 Cleaning times of 1/2–2 minutes generally suffice for most applications.
 Higher current densities may be used when cleaning times are shorter.
 At the interface of the anodic part’s surface and the solution, oxygen is liberated.
 The scrubbing of these gas bubbles assists in soil removal.